dwhieb/ling-ref/README.md

 list.appendChild(li);
 ```

-1. `ling-ref` will also register the reference template as a partial with Handlebars, so you can use it in your own templates:
+1. Since `LingRef` also registers the reference template as a partial with Handlebars, you can use it in your own templates:

 ```hbs
 <ol class=reference-list>